 Funds may be available for Graduate Student Scholarships.
 To be eligible students must be admitted as regular status and in good academic standing.
 Scholarships based on financial need must have a FAFSA on file.
 Private scholarships are based on donor criteria.
-A general scholarship application form must be completed every academic year.
-Students apply through the office of Student Services.
+Students apply through the Office of Student Services.
+Students wishing to use their scholarship for summer enrollment must complete a summer aid application.
+If a student is filing a FAFSA, it must be completed and accepted before the summer aid application can be processed.
+In addition, if a student is selected for verification, the verification must be complete before the summer aid application can be processed.
+Scholarships cannot exceed the estimated cost of attendance.